dgroomes/java-columnar-query-engine/README.md

 * [ ] Create a graph generic data structure?
 Or is this kind of pointless because all classes are actually graphs ( fields to other objects are just edges to other vertices).
 My 'node' stuff was pretty haphazard is why I'm thinking this is interesting.
 Although it worked so nicely.
+* [ ] Create a parellel query engine.
+Parallelization would be cool, and it's just a natural thing to do with data workloads like this.
+Note to self: create a new module for this.
+I think creating more layers of abstraction within `query-engine` to accommodate different behavior will not scale well.
+It's ok to just re-implement some things for the sake of decoupling, interpretability, execution speed, and development speed.
+Thinking more widely, I even want to just use SQLite, DuckDB etc as a form of a "query engine" and be able to benchmark the same workload between my query engine (and in-memory column model).
-* [ ] IN PROGRESS The 'query-engine' should maybe just be an execution strategy?
+* [x] DONE The 'query-engine' should maybe just be an execution strategy?
 I really need a separate API for the data model and the physical implementation I think.
 I'm treating `Table` and `Column` as physical but those should be interfaces.
   Maybe a module `data-model-api` and then `data-model-in-memory`?
 I don't care much about the feature set of the physical impl and API but I do care about thinning out query-engine to help me focus on the query execution strategy.